cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/encryptor-config.md

 ## **database_settings section**

-This section is used to tell Acra some details about database configuration so that they can properly interact.
+This section tells Acra some details about database configuration so that they can properly interact.

 ### **mysql**